 Highlight Description Council Council has remained stable and well-functioning throughout 2019/20.
-Audit Outcomes Outstanding Organisational The new organisational structure was approved and the placement process is largely completed.
+Audit Outcomes Outstanding Organisational The new organisation structure was approved and the placement process is largely completed.
 Review of System of Delegations The review of the System of Delegations was completed.
-S.80 and S.79 Committees of Council The establishment of functional S.80 and S.79 Committees of Council and held meetings regularly.
-Public Participation Public participation sessions were held with all 22 ward committees in September 2019.
-However, due to the outbreak of the COVID-19 pandemic in March 2020, public participation was moved to online platforms.
+S.80 and S.79 Committees of Council The S.80 and S.79 Committees of Council as establishment commenced actively and a number of these committees meet regularly.
+Public participation sessions were held with all 22 ward committees in September 2019.
+Public Participation However, due to the outbreak of the COVID-19 pandemic in March 2020, public participation was moved to online platforms.
 Interested and affected parties were encouraged to participate online and to provide feedback on the IDP and Budget through the newly developed Stellenbosch Citizen App and email.
 Management of land occupation in Kayamandi The municipality has been actively engaging with SAPS, the Sheriffs and the Dept. of Justice to effectively manage the land invasion in Kayamandi.
 Functioning of the Municipal Planning Tribunal (MPT) meeting The Municipal Planning Tribunal is established and fully functioning.

-Highlight Description Updates to the following master planning had commenced: CCTV Master Plan development in progress; Master Planning Stellenbosch Municipality's By-Law: Roads and Streets (review and update of previous by-law); • Stellenbosch Municipality's By-Law: Stormwater (new); and Stellenbosch Municipality's By-Law: Parking (review and update of previous by-law).
+Highlight Description Updates to the following master planning had commenced: CCTV Master Plan development in progress; Master Planning Stellenbosch Municipality's By-Law: Roads and Streets (review and update of previous by-law); Stellenbosch Municipality's By-Law: Stormwater (new); and Stellenbosch Municipality's By-Law: Parking (review and update of previous by-law).
 Communication Stakeholder engagement has improved significantly and media releases / media responses for local, regional and national publications and broadcasters are released on a weekly basis.
 Communication Activity on our social media platforms and municipal website has improved.
 Social media platforms have grown significantly and now reaches a much larger, ever-growing audience.